 Aline Kunz – Project Management & Volunteer Coordination

-Aline Kunz, Susanne Simon, Andreas Ragaz, Katja Fechteler, Rowlands Kaotcha, Alexandra Koch, Christine Brunel-Ligneau, Tom Waterhouse
+Rowlands Kaotcha (President & CEO THP global) visiting Switzerland .
+From left: Susanne Simon, Andreas Ragaz, Katja Fechteler, Rowlands Kaotcha, Alexandra Koch, Christine Brunel-Ligneau, Tom Waterhouse (missing: Daniel Heini; Kristina Lasotta)

 Oliver Fueter – Radio Journalist and Speaker